Ming-Feng123/s10259031-Assg-1/README.md

 * Product – allows user to click on product to see more about the product.
 * Contact page – allows user to send in any requests.
 * Filter – allows user to find products easier.
+# Feature left to implement
+* Log in Account - allows user to get an account to save personal info
+* Shopping Cart- allows user to checkout

 # Langauge used
 * HTML
 * CSS
 * JavaScript

+# Technology used
+* Visual Studio Code (used to write my codes)
+* Adobe Photoshop (used to edit some pictures in the website)